-Market risk represented as fluctuations in fair value or future cash flow, Market risk results from open positions in interest rates, currency and equity products, as each of them is exposed to public and private movements in the market and changes in the level of sensitivity to market rates or to prices such as rates of return, exchange rates and prices of equity instruments.
+The Bank exposed to Market risk which is represented as fluctuations in fair value or future cash flow provided from changes in Market prices, The market risk produces from open positions for interest rates, currency and equity products, as each is subject to public and private movements in the market.
+And changes in the level of sensitivity to market rates or to prices, such as rates of return, exchange rates and prices of equity instruments.
 The bank separates exposures to market risk into trading or non-trading portfolios.

-Trading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
-Non-trading portfolios include positions that primarily arise from the interest rate management of the group's retail and commercial banking assets and liabilities, These portfolios include foreign currency risks resulting from investments at amortized cost, as well as the risks of equity instruments resulting from financial investments at fair value through other comprehensive income.
+Trading portfolios include positions arising from dealing with clients directly or with the market.
+Non-trading portfolios include positions that primarily arise from the interest rate for assets and liabilities related to retail transactions, and these portfolios include foreign currencies Risks from financial investments at amortized cost, and also equity instruments Risks from financial investments designated as fair value through other comprehensive income